Taiwan opens trade office in Guyana in diplomatic win

 Also last year, Taiwan exchanged representative offices with the breakaway Somali territory of Somaliland to focus on trade and security in the Horn of Africa.
 China responded by accusing Taiwan of “undermining Somali sovereignty and territorial integrity.”

-There was no immediate response from Beijing to the Guyana announcement.
 China has frequently sought to scupper such arrangements in the past and has been using its its massive economic resources to win over Taiwan’s remaining allies.

-China has refused all direct contacts with Taiwan’s government since the election of independence-leaning President Tsai Ing-wen in 2016.
+China has refused all direct contacts with Taiwan’s government since the election of independence-leaning DPP President Tsai Ing-wen in 2016.
 Tsai was reelected last year to a second four-year term.

 Despite that, Taiwan enjoys strengthening U.S. support as an unofficial ally.
 Bipartisan support for the island has grown in recent years under the former Trump administration, including a visit from the highest-level U.S. government delegation since the U.S. switched relations from Taipei to Beijing in 1979.